qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

     if not layer:
       print("Layer failed to load!")

-This creates a new layer and adds it to the map layer registry (making it appear in the layer list) in one step.
+This creates a new layer and adds it to the current QGIS project (making it appear in the layer list) in one step.
 The function returns the layer instance or `None` if the layer couldn't be loaded.